BoLeiChen/ObjectNav-CER/README.md

 This repository contains the codes for our paper, which is titled "Think Holistically, Act Down-to-Earth: A Semantic Navigation Strategy with Continuous Environmental Representation and Multi-step Forward Planning".

 # Abstract
+The overview of CER learning:
 <div align="center">
 	<img src="./figures/Fig1.PNG" alt="Editor" width="600">
 </div>

+The illustration of ER contrastive learning:
 <div align="center">
 	<img src="./figures/Fig2.PNG" alt="Editor" width="600">
 </div>

+The illustration of the value estimation module and the state prediction module:
 <div align="center">
 	<img src="./figures/Fig3.PNG" alt="Editor" width="600">
 </div>